vlehtola/slam-course/RPCN_PART_B/README.md

 # Lidar-inertial sensor fusion in 2D
 v.v.lehtola@utwente.nl

 Use the supplied docker file to build a ready virtual environment with all the needed libraries and packages.
+See README file.
 Documentation about scan matching 2D lidar data and using supplementing IMU data can be found at [cartographer wiki](http://wiki.ros.org/cartographer) and [ros wiki](http://wiki.ros.org/laser_scan_matcher) .

 ## Report